-Major objectives for drug susceptibility testing (DST) in tuberculosis include: (i) ensuring effective individual treatment and management of a tuberculosis case, (ii) anti-tuberculosis drug resistance surveillance at the level of a hospital, city, region or country; (iii) identification of the need for institutional isolation of patients; and (iv) determination of the scope of institutional and community outbreak investigations required [13].
-Because of the development of drug resistance in tuberculosis worldwide, drug susceptibility testing to first-line drugs is required for a definite case of tuberculosis (a patient with a positive culture for the M. tuberculosis complex or one sputum smear positive for acid-fast bacilli if a culture is not available).
-Drug resistance rates are higher in re-treatment cases (acquired resistance or secondary resistance) than in new cases (primary resistance), the difference varying according to the country or epidemiological situation [11].
-Drug resistance during treatment, designated as 'acquired' or 'secondary resistance', results from the selection and multiplication of resistant mutant isolates pre-existing in the tubercle bacillus population before therapy.
-Drug resistance observed before treatment, designated as 'primary resistance', is the consequence of exposure to a drug-resistant source of infection [14,16,22].
+The AMR rates for antituberculous agents are higher in re-treatment cases (acquired resistance or secondary resistance) than in new cases (primary resistance), the difference varying according to the country or epidemiological situation [6].
+AMR observed during treatment, designated as 'acquired' or 'secondary resistance', results from the selection and multiplication of resistant mutant subpopulations pre-existing in the tubercle bacillus isolate before therapy.
+AMR observed before treatment, designated as 'primary resistance', is the consequence of exposure to a drug-resistant source of infection [7].